IvanKuchin/pancreas_segmentation/README.md

 ## An importance of probability distribution in source data

 Network has been trained on CT-82 with every scan is contrast-free.
-Means that network should recognize similar scans to CT-82 probability distribution.
+The network should recognize similar scans to CT-82 probability distribution.

-I've tried to test CT **with contrast**, result was unsatisfied.
+I've tried to test input CT **with contrast**, result was unsatisfied.

-## Some results
+## Segmentation results

 Video recording of segmentation results posted on [connme.ru](https://www.connme.ru) in a group *Pancreas cancer detection*